DarrenRegan/Theory-of-Algorithms-Project/README.md

 make md5
 ./md5 test.txt
 ```
-## Testing

-Testing & Test Plan are provided in an excel file included in this repo called Test Plan.xlsx

-Testing Devices used
-* Windows 10 Home & Pro edition - Laptop & Desktop
-* Android Studio Emulators

 ### Break down into end to end tests

 Explain what these tests test and why